macrobius/Encyclopedia/README.md

-St Theodore's Institute (STI) - course ware.
+St Theodore's Institute (STI) - course ware (be very wary, bear).
 There might be a course catalog somewhere, and also author, title, and subject catalogs